dhicks6345789/radius-user-client/README.md

 ### Configuration - RADIUS Server
 If you are using a Smoothwall appliance, you can configure the appliance itself to accept RADIUS accounting packets.
 This is quite simple, it should just be a simple check-box to click.
 Don't forget to also add the appropriate RADIUS port (probably 1813 for accounting) to the allow list in your Smoothwall's firewall configuration section.

+You will need to define a secret shared key on your RADIUS server for use by the client software.
+It is suggested you create a separate key for use by this application if possible, rather than re-using an existing one, just to keep some separation between applications.

 This application hasn't been tested with other RADIUS servers or filtering appliances, any feedback would be useful.